 - Probate is usually expensive.
 Probate fees have come down from the "old days" in which lawyers charged the greater of an hourly rate or six or seven percent of the probate estate.
 Clients are free to bargain with attorneys over probate fees.
 Lawyers are free to charge a lot.
 (The Probate Court in Nevada must approve fees over $3,500, but generally Courts are liberal in approving attorney bills.)
-Even so, probate is usually time consuming and hugely expensive compared to a trust, especially for estates over $200,000.
+Even so, probate is usually time consuming and hugely expensive compared to a trust, especially for estates over $100,000.
 Few people can handle a probate proceeding without hiring an a lawyer.
 (By the way, an executor is under no obligation to use the attorney who drafted the will to help with probate.
 We welcome calls asking how much we will charge to do a probate and have listed our fees below.
 If you compare our probate prices to those of other attorneys I believe you will find we are more than affordable, we are the low cost, high quality probate lawyers in town.)

 - Probate is public.
 Probate records are open to the public.
 Leave your 19 year old daughter $500,000 in your will and that is a public record.

 In contrast, a trust provides for the transfer of property outside the court system.
 Many people can handle the distribution of property in a trust without an attorney.
 But, if the services of an attorney is desired, the attorney could help out with much less work and should charge a lot less.
 Trust transfers can proceed quickly and privately after death.

 Probate can be effectively avoided with such a trust if the client(s) keep in mind certain rules, the most important of which are: